Boxing legend Thomas Hearns outlined how a fight against Floyd Mayweather would have played out.

-Retiring in 2017 after an easy win over Conor McGregor, Floyd Mayweather is said to be considering another comeback.
+Retiring in 2017 after an easy win over Conor McGregor, Floyd Mayweather is said to be considering another comeback in late 2022.

-Even being outweighed by fifty pounds, Mayweather would still be a heavy favorite to overcome the challenge.
+Even being outweighed by fifty pounds, Mayweather toyed with his foe but refrained from overcoming the challenge.

 As for Hearns, many brutal battles during his career have ruled out any possibility of returning to action for some time now.